 I remember this was the only dal (lentil) that I was allowed to consume for 40 days of confinement.
 By the end of the period, I had developed such a strong repulsion to this dal that I hadn’t touched it for the next 2 months.
 But again, by consuming this dal you can increase your breast milk naturally at hom.

-Sabudana (Sago): Surprised?
-I was too.
-But it’s a lactogenic food to increase milk supply.
-Consume sabudana as khichdi or kheer.
+Sabudana (Sago) for breast milk: Does sabudana increase breast milk?
+It’s surprising, but yes.
+Sabudana is good for breast milk.
+Sago is a lactogenic food to increase milk production.
+Consume sabudana as khichdi or kheer during breastfeeding.
 That it is yummy is an added advantage.

 Oats: Keeps you full too.
 Go for rolled oats instead of processed ones.

-Drumsticks: Boil drumsticks in water with little salt and turmeric.
+Drumsticks or Moringa: Boil drumsticks or moringa in water with little salt and turmeric before consumption.

 Apart from food supplement to increase breast milk, here are a few ayurvedic medicines that can help you: